 Fancy Hamster vs. Teddy Bear Hamster

-Fancy Hamsters and Teddy Bear Hamsters are the same species.
+Fancy Bear Hamsters and Teddy Bear Hamsters are the same species.
 The differences are in appearance.
-For instance, Fancy Hamsters will have patterns in their fur, like bands or spots.
+For instance, Fancy Bear Hamster will have patterns in fur, like bands or spots.
 Fancy hamsters have shorter coats.
 They are also more expensive to buy from pet shops.
 Those are the only significant differences between the two.

 Breeding and Reproduction

 Hamsters are rodents.
 Their reproductive cycles are pretty short and frequent.
 If there are two hamsters of the opposite genders, they will mate quickly.
-The female will soon become pregnant.
+The female Teddy Bear Hamster will soon become pregnant.
 They have a 15 to 20-day gestation period.
 Females have two to three litters every year on average.

 A litter of 6 to 12 pups is typical for a mother hamster.
 In a single litter, some females can give birth to up to 20 puppies.
 Because of this speed, it’s easy to have your house overrun with hamsters soon!